-Sometimes foundations have competitive grant programs, but also work directly with representative from our University Advancement Office on larger funding projects.
-Just as we want you to build a relationship with a sponsor, someone else on campus may have already done that building; we don’t want to compete with other faculty on campus if the funding is limited.
+Sometimes foundations have competitive grant programs, but also work directly with representative from our University Advancement Office on larger campus funding priorities.
+Just as we want you to build a relationship with a sponsor, someone else on campus may have already done that building; we want to ensure that our communications with industry or foundation sponsors is coordinated across the university.

 Lost in translation:

 The language used by some in the nonprofit sector is slightly different than what many PIs are accustomed to with their Federal or State grants.
 Many concepts are the same, but the language can vary.
 Let us help you translate.

 Foundations truly wish to fund projects that fit their funding priorities.
 We can help you evaluate if a particular foundation is a good fit for your project.

 Step 2: Contact OSP

 **Before you begin an online application or create an account, please contact OSP.

 Fill out this form to email basic information to OSP.
 We’ll check with others on campus and in University Advancement and respond to you.

 Step 3: Determine applicant organization and the allowable overhead rate